lacclab/surprisal-non-ordinary-reading/README.md

 1. Procduce surprisals using `src/Surprisal_Estimates/context_run.py`
 2. Merge them into a single "all surprisals" CSV
 3. Put the path of the merged CSV in `GAM_run_config.R` (set `basic_file_path`)
-4. Choose the analysis type and model name
+4. For the following steps (5-8) - Choose the analysis type and model name
     - Possible analysis types:
         - "Basic_Analysis" (Fig 1)
         - "Different_Surprisal_Context" and "Different_Surprisal_Context_zoom_in" (Fig 2)